JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 _[pallets/check-membership](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/check-membership)_

-The check-membership crate houses two pallets which solve the same problems in slightly different ways.
+The `check-membership` crate contains two pallets that solve the same problems in slightly different ways.
 Both pallets implement a single dispatchable function that can only be successfully executed by callers who are members of an
 [access control list](https://en.wikipedia.org/wiki/Access-control_list).
 The job of maintaining the